 10 ways to make your Street Food Stall stand out

-Ever wanted to be out standing in your own field?
+Ever wanted to be out standing in a field?

 Over the last few years I have tried lots of different things to stand out in a field full of street food traders most of which are trying to stand out too.
 There are some amazing and colourful street food stands throughout the UK, you’ve just got to try and keep up.
 Have you ever seen the Hip Hop Chip Shop?